Olivier-Prince/belr-discord-bot/README.md

 python create_topic_classifier.py
 ```

-The BOT is now ready to answer your questions :thumbs_up:
+The BOT is now ready to answer your questions :thumbsup:

 <!-- Roadmap -->